Skip to content

 Supporting Materials Referenced

-• Noxious Weed Control Interlocal Agreement with City of Port Townsend.
+• Noxious Weed Control Interlocal with Port Townsend: $5,000 annual shared cost through 2026.

 Financials